wallscope/aws-docs/aws-fargate-deployment.md

 <hr>

 ## Create AWS IAM users, roles and policies
 AWS is quite strict about privileges, which is a good thing.
-The bad thing is that it can be quite chaotic to face this amount of complexity for the first time.
+The bad thing is that it can be quite chaotic to face this amount of complexity the first time.
 Head to the AWS IAM panel to start this journey.